Towards Knowledgeable Foundation Models

 • Identification and mitigation of LM hallucinations, factual error correction

-We will also announce a Best Paper Award at our workshop sponsored by Amazon.
+We will also announce a Best Paper Award and an Outstanding Paper Award at our workshop.

 Submission Instructions

 We welcome two types of papers: regular workshop papers and non-archival submissions.
 Only regular workshop papers will be included in the workshop proceedings.
 Review process will be double-blind.
-All submissions should be in PDF format following the ACL template and made through OpenReview submission portal (https://openreview.net/group?id=aclweb.org/ACL/2025/Workshop/KnowFM)
+All submissions should be in PDF format following the ACL template (8 pages for main text) and made through OpenReview submission portal (https://openreview.net/group?id=aclweb.org/ACL/2026/Workshop/KnowFM)

 Important Dates